KxSystems/tutorials/pykx/Time_Series_Historical_Analysis.md

 ## 1. Prerequisites

 Before starting this tutorial, ensure that you have PyKX installed on your system.
 If you haven't installed it yet, you can follow the installation guide at https://code.kx.com/pykx/3.1/getting-started/installing.html.
+Note, this tutorial requires PyKX version 3.0.0 or newer.

 ## 2. Create the Time Series Dataset